 • An up to date immunisation/vaccination record as per course requirements

 You may be entitled to free tuition fees for this course if you meet the eligibility criteria for the State Government’s FREE TAFE for Priority Courses initiative.
+If you are aged 17-24 or looking for work, you may be eligible to study this course low-fee through JobTrainer.
 It's important to know that you may incur other fees, such as student services fees or materials fees, and you'll need to cover these costs yourself.
 To find out more, call 13 TAFE (13 8233) or contact us via our online enquiry form.